Cancer Risk

 Prostate cancer is the second most common cancer in men globally.
 A large U.S. study found that, compared to non-vegetarians, men who followed a vegan diet were 35% less likely to develop prostate cancer.
 There are over one million new cases of prostate cancer diagnosed worldwide each year.

-DAIRY & BREAST CANCER
+BREAST CANCER and dairy

 Need one more reason to ditch dairy for good?
 A long-term study of over 50,000 women published in the Journal of Epidemiology found that consuming cow’s milk was strongly correlated with an increased risk of breast cancer.
-According to the lead author:

 “Consuming as little as 1/4 to 1/3 cup of dairy milk per day was associated with an increased risk of breast cancer of 30%.
 By drinking up to one cup per day, the associated risk went up to 50%, and for those drinking two to three cups per day, the risk increased further to 70% to 80%.”